MrMaverick79/you-autocomplete-me/README.md

 ## Known Bugs / TODO :bug:

-- [] Default seed needs to be set, to prevent gibberish being produced.
+- [x] Default seed needs to be set, to prevent gibberish being produced.

+- [ ] Models still produces occasional strange output

+- [ ] Editor 'disapears' if the user focuses, types, deletes, and then moves away

 ## Inspiration